vasil9v/streaming/README.md

 Solution for the Harper Node.js Engineer Challenge submitted by [vasil9v](https://github.com/vasil9v).

+The solution wraps a simple node.js webserver around [lmdb-js](https://github.com/kriszyp/lmdb-js) to illustrate the streaming of records.
+A websocket is established which continuously streams records from the database into the socket which the client draws on the screen.
+The client can set the period and size of the rate at which the server queries records and sends them to the client.
+These values are sent to the server via an out-of-band endpoint called `/rate`.
+There is no polling on the client.

-The solution wraps a simple node.js webserver around [lmdb-js](https://github.com/kriszyp/lmdb-js) to illustrate the streaming of records via a simple HTTP endpoint called `/streaming` which accepts optional `start` and `end` values which correspond to the parameters then passed to the lmdb-js `getRange()` [method](https://github.com/kriszyp/lmdb-js?tab=readme-ov-file#dbgetrangeoptions-rangeoptions-iterable-key-value-buffer-).
+Note that a previous version of the solution utilized a polling design via a simple HTTP endpoint called `/streaming` which accepts optional `start` and `end` values which correspond to the parameters then passed to the lmdb-js `getRange()` [method](https://github.com/kriszyp/lmdb-js?tab=readme-ov-file#dbgetrangeoptions-rangeoptions-iterable-key-value-buffer-).
+This code is still present and can still be used for comparison:

 ```
 # fetch records with key values 200 to 399